zavvdev/nvim-setup/README.md

 3. Search for pattern in file: `?`

+4. Search for word under the cursor: `*`

-4. Go to specific line in file: `:<line number>`
+5. Go to specific line in file: `:<line number>`

-5. Format file according to formatting rules: `Leader f m`
+6. Format file according to formatting rules: `Leader f m`

-6. Line comment selected lines: `g c c`
+7. Line comment selected lines: `g c c`

-7. Block comment selected lines: `g b c`
+8. Block comment selected lines: `g b c`

-8. Go to the very top of the file: `g g`
+9. Go to the very top of the file: `g g`

-9. Go to the very bottom of the file: `G`
+10. Go to the very bottom of the file: `G`

-10. Scroll down: `Ctrl d`
+11. Scroll down: `Ctrl d`

-11. Scroll up: `Ctrl u`
+12. Scroll up: `Ctrl u`

-12. Undo: `u`
+13. Undo: `u`

-13. Re-do: `Ctrl r`
+14. Re-do: `Ctrl r`

-14. Go to the end of the line: `$`
+15. Go to the end of the line: `$`

-15. Got to the start of the line: `^`
+16. Got to the start of the line: `^`

-16. Go to the closed/start bracket/paren/tag of the bracket/pare/tag under cursor: `%`
+17. Go to the closed/start bracket/paren/tag of the bracket/pare/tag under cursor: `%`

-17. Move line/lines of code forward: `> >`
+18. Move line/lines of code forward: `> >`

-18. Move line/lines of code backward: `< <`
+19. Move line/lines of code backward: `< <`

-19. Copy to vim buffer: `y`
+20. Copy to vim buffer: `y`

-20. Paste from vim buffer: `p`
+21. Paste from vim buffer: `p`

-21. Copy to clipboard: `" + y`
+22. Copy to clipboard: `" + y`

-22. Add multiline prefix: `Leader a a, add text to the beggining of the first line, Esc`
+23. Add multiline prefix: `Leader a a, add text to the beggining of the first line, Esc`

-23. Remove multiline prefix: `Leader a r, select prefix, x`
+24. Remove multiline prefix: `Leader a r, select prefix, x`

 ## LSP